-The beginning of October marked the start of the auspicious festival of Navratri, the 10 days and 9 nights long festival.
-It is believed one should stop consuming onion, garlic and common salt, if not fasting during the period.
-While everyone was gearing up to worship goddess Durga, Domino’s India went a step further and stated that more than half of its outlets will turn fully vegetarian for this festival period to please the customers observing the Navratri rituals.
+The beginning of October marked the start of the auspicious festival of Navratri, the ten days and nine nights long festival.
+It is believed one should stop consuming onion, garlic, and common salt, if not fasting during the period.
+While everyone was gearing up to worship goddess Durga, Domino’s India went a step further and stated that more than half of its outlets would turn entirely vegetarian for this festival period to please the customers observing the Navratri rituals, and hence introduced Domino’s Navratri Special.

-Domino’s India has in fact brought vegetarian only offers in the past but it was limited to a few stores only without an option for delivery.
+Domino’s India has brought Domino’s Navratri special vegetarian menu only offers in the past, but it was limited to a few stores only without an option for delivery.
 But this time, Domino’s has decided to take it a step further.
-Apart from going all vegetarian in almost 500 outlets, Domino’s has included special Navaratri items in the menu, which includes pizza bases made from Singhara Atta (Water Chestnut Flour), sabudana crispies, and cheese & sauces prepared using rock salt while making sure there is no usage of Garlic and Onion in these special pizzas.
+Apart from going all vegetarian in almost 500 outlets, Domino’s has included Domino’s Navratri special items on the menu, which includes pizza bases made from Singhara Atta (Water Chestnut Flour), sabudana crispies, and cheese & sauces prepared using rock salt while making sure there is no usage of Garlic and Onion in these special pizzas.

 While this decision has been applauded by many, the non-veg consumer base has been deeply disappointed.
 Going all vegetarian in a country which constitutes of only around 30% vegetarians, Domino’s might have lost more than it hopes to gain.
 With no option to order non-vegetarian pizzas online or offline, many people are feeling dejected.

 While Domino’s has shown appreciation to value the sentiments of a group, their decision to neglect the whole faction that likes to enjoy their non-vegetarian pizza range is not appropriate.
-Additionally, the same will remain for the entire 9 days of Navratri, thus creating a long wait for the customers to enjoy their share of non-vegetarian food.
-While Domino’s is amending its ways to serve the vegetarian crowd, its competitors like Pizza Hut, Sbarro Pizza, Slice of Italy might just get away with the non-vegetarian consumers.
+Additionally, the same will remain for the entire nine days of Navratri, thus creating a long wait for the customers to enjoy their share of non-vegetarian food.
+While Domino’s is amending its ways to serve the vegetarian crowd, its competitors like Pizza Hut, Sbarro Pizza, Slice of Italy might get away with the non-vegetarian consumers.
 While hurting someone’s devotion is not fitting, denying people what they want to eat might not be a smart decision as well.
-Who knows that when the dust settles, Domino’s might have lost more than it hoped to gain from the auspicious days.
+When the dust settles, we will get to know, if Domino’s has lost more than it hoped to gain from the auspicious days.

 Image Source: Facebook